konsoletyper/teavm-site/_docs/flavour/components-advanced-topics.md

 # Making attributes optional

-To make attribute of an element component optional, you may add `@OptionalBinding` annotation to corresponding setter method.
+To make an attribute of an element component optional, you may add `@OptionalBinding` annotation to the corresponding setter method.
 For example:

 ```java